statecharts/statecharts.github.io/_glossary/guard.md

 * "in A" means that the transition should only be taken if the machine is _currently_ in the A state
 * "not in A" means that the transition should only be taken if the machine is _not_ in the A state

+An _In_ guard can act as a way to introduce a certain amount of coordination between different parts of a statechart.
+For example, its possible to cause an event to have different behaviour depending on the state of another part of the machine.

 ## Critisism